finos/datahelix/docs/UserGuide.md

 Currently the only mode fully supported by the data helix is generate mode.
 An example command would be something like

-`java -jar generator.jar generate --max-rows=100 --replace --profile-file=profile.json --output-path=output.csv`
+`java -jar generator.jar --max-rows=100 --replace --profile-file=profile.json --output-path=output.csv`

 ### Command Line Arguments for Generate Mode
 <div id="Command-Line-Arguments-for-Generate-Mode"></div>